FusionAuth/fusionauth-angular-sdk/README.md

 end::forDocSite[]
 -->

 Use backticks for code in this readme.
-This readme gets turned into asciidoc and included on the fusionauth website, and backticks show the code in the best light there.
+This readme is included on the FusionAuth website, and backticks show the code in the best light there.

-# Releases
+## Releases

 To perform a release to NPM, create a release on GitHub.
 That will automatically publish a release to GitHub.